NGC 2261: Observing history

 The first recorded observation of the nebula was by William Herschel on 26 December 1783, being described as considerably bright and 'fan-shaped'.
 It had long been designated as H IV 2, after being the second entry of Herschel's class 4 category for nebulae and star clusters, in his catalogues of nebulae.

 NGC 2261 was imaged as Palomar Observatory's Hale Telescope's first light by Edwin Hubble on January 26, 1949, some 20 years after the Palomar Observatory project began in 1928.
 Hubble had studied the nebula previously at Yerkes and Mt.
 Wilson.
-Hale had taken photographic plates with a 24-inch (60.96 cm) reflecting telescope in 1916.
-Also, plates were taken using the same telescope in 1908 by FC Jordan, allowing Hale to use of a blink comparator to study any changes in the nebula.
+Hubble had taken photographic plates with the Yerkes 24-inch (60.96 cm) reflecting telescope in 1916.
+Plates were taken using the same telescope in 1908 by F.C.
+Jordan, allowing Hubble to use a blink comparator to search for any changes over time in the nebula.

 NGC 2261 was imaged by the Hubble Space Telescope, and an image of the nebula was released in 1999.